Fridgify/Fridgify_Documentation/planning/srs.md

 The following user interfaces are available:
 * iOS Application
 * Android Application
+* Website

 #### **Hardware Interfaces**

+These requirements will not be implemented but could be thought of.
+Implementation supports these features for future implementation. \
 Fridgify can be combined with Smart Home Systems, such as Alexa, Google Assistant, Siri.\
-The backend shall be used by a Raspberry Pi to register items.
+The backend can be used by a Raspberry Pi to register items.
-These hardware interfaces can be implemented in the future.

 #### **Software Interfaces**

 The application should be accessible from:\
 · Android Devices\
 · iOS Devices\
+.
+Website\
-· (Raspberry Pi \[Microcontrollers in general\])
+· *Possibly*:  (Raspberry Pi \[Microcontrollers in general\])

 #### **Communications Interfaces**